badrdjemoui/JEE-web-developpement-first/README.md

 for more understand you must look at https://github.com/badrdjemoui/JEE-web-developpement-basic

-the link the source of the project is here
+the link of the source of the project is here

 https://openclassrooms.com/fr/courses/2434016-developpez-des-sites-web-avec-java-ee/2438606-les-inclusions-de-jsp